Manoj-Sri/codes/README.md

 7)Find a Fixed Point (Value equal to index) in a given array

 8)Find the maximum element in an array which is first increasing and then decreasing

+9)Merge an array of size n into another array of size m+n

+10)Median of two sorted arrays of same size

+11)